reproto/reproto/README.md

 $> make clean all
 ```

-# The DSL
+# The IDL

+ReProto specifiec an interface description language (IDL) for specifying schemas.
+These schemas describe the structure of JSON, and can be used to generate data structures in
+several different languages.

-ReProto uses a DSL for specifying schemas that is not based on an existing general purpose markup
+The ReProto IDL is not based on an existing general purpose markup like JSON.
-like JSON.

 The goal is to have a compact, intuitive, and productive language for writing specifications.